 The I.R. program for individual students may include some self-contained classes, integration into the regular classes, and resource room assistance.
 Each high school in the district will offer a continuum of services.

 Students are offered a wide range of special services, including physical and occupational therapy.

 Students are recommended for placement in private facilities when an eligibility review conference determines and documents that the local district and the NSSEO cooperative cannot meet the unique special educational needs of the student with supplementary aides and services.
 The private program may be a day school or residential facility.

 Students are recommended for placement in public facilities when an eligibility review conference determines that the local district cannot meet the unique special educational needs of the student.
-Examples are Miner School (NSSEO), and the Samuel A. Kirk School (NSSEO).
+An example of a public facility is Samuel A. Kirk School (NSSEO).

 This is an alternative special educational experience for students with a disability whose progress in the traditional high school has been disrupted by significant emotional or behavioral problems.
 The aim of the program is to give students an opportunity to deal with these challenges through a therapeutic approach while continuing their progress toward a high school diploma.
 They will continue to be included in the home school as much as their individual needs dictate.